Forest Ambassadors — BigCi installation

 Web of Being — The Pivotal Work

-Web of Being was born from a confronting moment — a neighbour removing a large number of mature eucalyptus trees.
+A neighbour removing a large number of mature eucalyptus trees.
 The anger and frustration were invested entirely into the creation of this large-scale mixed media collage of paper and fabric, a work that took four years to complete.

 The work is formed by multiple prints of the Spotted Gum eucalyptus forest, layered into a large collage that resolves into a circular form at its centre.
-When illuminated from behind, the centre glows a deep red — and through hundreds of pinholes, the silhouette of the Regent Honeyeater appears across the surface like shining stars.
+When illuminated from behind, the centre glows a deep red and through hundreds of pinholes, the silhouette of the Regent Honeyeater appears across the surface like shining stars.
 A work that holds darkness and light, anger and wonder, loss and beauty in a single suspended moment.

 When exhibited with a large window behind it, the work transforms with the rhythm of the day.
-In daylight, sunlight pours through the circular centre — those inside can explore the multiple layers and intricate details of the collage in full warmth.
+In daylight, sunlight pours through the circular centre, those inside can explore the multiple layers and intricate details of the collage in full warmth.
 At night, the interior light reverses the experience entirely — from outside, the work appears deep black, the Regent Honeyeater silhouettes shining through the pinholes like stars on a clear night.
-Two works in one — an invitation to return, to look again, to see differently.
+Two works in one, an invitation to return, to look again, to see differently.

 "This work does not reflect anger or frustration — but rather an invitation for contemplation."

-During her presentation at Homeward Bound — Project 2060 (Coal Loader Tunnel, 2021), a gentleman from the audience approached Gloria after she had spoken about the anger and frustration behind the work.
+During her presentation at Homeward Bound, Project 2060 (Coal Loader Tunnel, 2021), a gentleman from the audience approached Gloria after she had spoken about the anger and frustration behind the work.
 His words stopped everything.
-That moment became pivotal — the realisation that art, in the hands of the audience, becomes something beyond its maker's intention.
-It was the beginning of Gloria's voice as an advocate for the natural world, and the seed from which Forest Ambassadors grew.
+That moment became pivotal, the realisation that art, in the hands of the audience, becomes something beyond its maker's intention.
+It was the beginning of Gloria's voice as an advocate for the natural world and the seed from which Forest Ambassadors grew.

 Duration4 years